raspberrypilearning/321-make-mentor-guide/en/step_4.md

 ### Steps to upgrade a project

-Each Explore project contains a step for creators to upgrade the project.
+Each Explore project contains a step for creators to upgrade their project.
 This step includes ideas and aspirational projects for creators to develop their project further with the skills they have already.

 **Tip:** Upgrade steps are open ended so are great for a session where creators are working at different paces.
 They're also a chance to build localisation and personalise projects.

 **Tip:** At the end of a session you could have 'show and tell' where creators share their projects and talk about their creation process.
-This would be a good time to look at the upgrade options to celebrate how far their new skills can take them.
+This would be a good time to look at the options to upgrade a project and to celebrate how far their new skills can take them.

-Here is an example of an upgrade step from our [Beating heart](https://projects.raspberrypi.org/en/projects/beating-heart){:target="_blank"} Explore project:
+Here is an example of an **Upgrade** step from our [Beating heart](https://projects.raspberrypi.org/en/projects/beating-heart){:target="_blank"} Explore project:

 --- task ---